Dev-P-L/Sentiment-Analysis--Amazon-Reviews/README.md

 ## TAGS
 sentiment analysis, natural language processing, text mining, subjective information, tokenization, bag of words, word frequency, wordcloud, decision trees, false negatives, false positives, text classification, polarization, lists of positive n-grams, lists of negative n-grams, text substitution, machine learning, binary classification, eXtreme Gradient Boosting, Monotone Multi-Layer Perceptron Neural Network, Random Forest, Stochastic Gradient Boosting, Support Vector Machines with Radial Basis Function Kernel, AdaBoost Classification Trees, bootstrapping, accuracy distribution across resamples, R

+## Warning
+I reran the code in 2021 and obtained better results!
+Actually, this is due to the function *createDataPartition()* delivering other results with R version 4.0.3 (2020-10-10): the function creates the training set and the validation set in a different way and this introduces a bias!
+This is no improvement!

+Consequently, if you wish to run the code, I suggest that you rather run the code in the new version of this project, which you can find in another repository in this GitHub account.
+Sorry for the inconvenience.